Moments into the second period, Truman High School senior Becca Jonas etched her named into the Patriots’ record book.

 Truman coach Steve Cassity believes her point total could be much higher if she were not such an unselfish player.

 “How many times tonight did she make a perfect pass to a teammate, and that teammate scored?”
 Cassity said.
 “She is so talented.
 She's a great passer, a great rebounder and when you reach a milestone like 1,000 career points, you're a pretty good scorer, too.

 “And on this team, we get all the girls involved in the offense.
 Abby Hix could hit 1,000 points this season, so it's not like Becca takes all our shots.”

 Savidge, who had a streak of double-digit scoring games stopped Monday night, was pleased with the win.
 She came off the bench after injuring her right wrist a week ago.

-Page 2 of 2 - “It hurts a little bit,” Savidge said as she held a bag of ice on her wrist, “but we got the win and that's all that matters.
+“It hurts a little bit,” Savidge said as she held a bag of ice on her wrist, “but we got the win and that's all that matters.
 Becca scored her 1,000th career point and she made some great passes.”

 Perhaps the best was to Savidge, who caught a floor-length pass and hit an uncontested layup.